A COMPARATIVE ESSAY ON SOUTH KOREA BASED ON THE HOFSTEDE AND GLOBAL FRAMEWORK

 Published Aug.
 14, 2019, 12:14 p.m. by Moderator

 Geert Hofstede emphasizes that the boundaries of culture are a fallacy and do not exist in reality, he adds on that cultures are constructed from verbal statements and other behaviors.
 Hofstede calls culture, a construct, something that has been made up.
 Values are also constructs.
-Hofstede developed a framework to measure the pressure that society exerts to an individual to dictate and inculcate values.
+Hofstede developed a framework to measure the pressure that society exerts on an individual to dictate and inculcate values.
 National culture is mainly a conglomeration of diverse societies, each one of them unique and special but the dimensions are not based on their individual differences; these are termed the group level constructs.

 Applying this method has to take into consideration other factors such as national wealth, national history, individuals and any coincidental events.
 Hofstede cautions that this method cannot predict the future with pinpoint accuracy.
 Hofstede compares it to the purchase of a car.
 One cannot predict the model one will purchase but a comparison of the models driven by peers can give a close prediction of what model one will purchase.
 Hofstede defines culture as the collective programming of the mind distinguishing the members of one group or category of people from another (Hofstede, 2001).